JacobBonner/JenkinsTutorial/README.md

 2. Like Freestyle Jobs, the 'Save' and 'Apply' buttons are locked at the bottom of the screen.
 Hit the 'Save' button.

 3. Once you are back on the job's status page, hit the 'Build Now' button on the left side of the screen.
 Soon you should see a build appear under the 'Build History' section on the left of the screen.
-There will be an icon, a build number, and then the date and time at which is was built.
+There will be an icon, a build number, and then the date and time at which it was built.

 4. Click on the build number link '#1', and it will take you to the build.
 Now click 'Console Output', and you should see some information printed out, including the execution and output of the build step you added, `echo 'Hello, World!'`.